The Singles Network Ministries

 CHANTELL: “I can do more for God.
 I believe he called me to be single.”

 Praise the Lord, Chantell, that you have found this miraculous place called "contentment."
-If only the world would get it.
-If so, there would be no more fights, war, greed . . . well, you get the idea.
-People would simply be happy where God has them until he moves them somewhere else.
-And if this is where God wants them, what are we doing about it.
-I love how Chantell has learned to serve and do for the Lord where she is.
+If only the world would understand it.
+If they did, there would be no more fights, war, greed... well, you get the idea.
+People would simply be happy where God has put them until He moves them elsewhere.
+And if this is where God wants them, what are we doing about it?
+I love how Chantell has learned to serve and do for the Lord right where she is.
 This contentment has also brought her a quiet, calm spirit because she doesn't have to be anxious about anything.
-She can just "be," knowing God will provide the next step as he wills it.
+She can just "be," knowing God will provide the next step as He wills it.

 I am not saying this because I am in need, for I have learned to be content whatever the circumstances (Phil.
 4:11).